Meet our Teams

 Founded by Julian and Clive, our Trustees are all people whose skills and enthusiasm are invaluable to the work we do.

 Julian is the Director.
 He earned a Masters degree in International Development from Westminster University, London, which provided the inspiration for establishing LTT.
 Julian brings many years of management experience in facilities and catering management to the day-to-day operations of LTT.
 His Quaker values and passion to bring about positive change in a peaceful way provides his motivation.
+In 2018 Julian received the prestigious “Social Impact Award” from the Alumni of Westminster University for his work in Tanzania.

 Tum has worked in both the private and humanitarian sectors in the UK and Africa.
 His background is in marketing and fundraising, and he has a keen interest in exploring the common spaces between enterprise and development as well as the impact of digital technologies on poverty reduction.
 He is currently working for a global development charity as Head of Corporate Partnerships.